Kaio-Oliveir4/Kaio-Oliveir4/README.md

-<h1 align="left">Hello😄!!
-My name is Kaio Oliveira, I am a student programmer looking to learn more about technology!💻📚</h1>
+<h1 align="left">Hello!!
+My name is Kaio Oliveira, I am a student programmer looking to learn more about technology!</h1>

 <h2 align="left">About Me</h2>

 ###

-<p align="left">I am a dedicated software developer 💻 with a passion for building efficient, high-quality applications 🚀.
-With a strong foundation in Agile practices 🔄, I thrive in collaborative environments 🤝 and am always eager to learn new technologies 📚.
-My background in Quality Assurance 🛠️ has sharpened my attention to detail 🔍 and commitment to delivering reliable software solutions ✅.
-I'm driven by a continuous desire to grow 🌱 and contribute to dynamic development teams 👨‍💻👩‍💻.</p>
+<p align="left">I am a dedicated software developer with a passion for building efficient, high-quality applications.
+With a strong foundation in Agile practices , I thrive in collaborative environments  and am always eager to learn new technologies .
+My background in Quality Assurance  has sharpened my attention to detail and commitment to delivering reliable software solutions .
+I'm driven by a continuous desire to grow and contribute to dynamic development teams.</p>

 ###